Angiolino Giuseppe Pasquale "Lino" Ventura (14 July 1919 22 October 1987) was an Italian actor and wrestler who settled and made his fame in France.

 - Good Old Fisticuffs: He put his wrestling talents to good use in his fight scenes.
 The Michel Audiard-written movies in particular have him comedically clobber people who get in his way.

-- Retired Badass: Often played former gangsters who find themselves forced to go back in action.
+- Retired Badass: Often played former tough as nails gangsters who find themselves forced to go back in action.